saintmylife/laravel-app-docker/README.md

 - open project directory.
 - `cp .env.example .env` to use docker env config file
 - `cp application/.env.example application/.env` for laravel env (change db,user and password in accordance with the docker .env)
+- Run `docker-sync start` to start the docker-sync.
 - Run `docker-compose up -d` to start the containers.
 - Visit http://localhost:9000 to see your Laravel application.
 - Try to connect 127.0.0.1:5433 to access Postgres